shapeshed/shapeshed.com/content/posts/photoshop_101_the_eraser_tool.md

-{
-  "slug": "photoshop-101-the-eraser-tool",
-  "title": "Photoshop 101 - The Eraser Tool",
-  "date": "2006-12-06T00:00:00+00:00",
++++
+date = "2006-12-06T00:00:00+00:00"
-  "description": "A common task in Photoshop is to remove pixels entirely from images.
-The Eraser tool offers a number of techniques to achieve this. ", "tags": [
+description = "A common task in Photoshop is to remove pixels entirely from images.
+The Eraser tool offers a number of techniques to achieve this. " slug = "photoshop-101-the-eraser-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Eraser Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## Removing sections of images